michaelandrefraniatte/michaelandrefraniatte/README.md

 **• Royalty:** Using works of author without sponsoring and quoting him isn't normal.
 Author worked a lot and what he made were not easy.
 He lost his life while human behaviours were constantly attacking himself but taking to him everything.

-**• Acknowledgement:** Author does not accept anyone come and rummage through his works as if it was garbage.
+**• Acknowledgement:** Author doesn't accept anyone come and rummage through his works as if it was garbage.
 Author deserves better, like to be acknowledged by many people because his works are of great values.
 In fact, he's only ignored and stolen.

 **• Infringement:** Not being aware of the risk incurred against copyright laws isn't tolerate.
 Not respecting the copyrights and intellectual property of author is criminal.
 Who infringes this license agreement, owe to author the subsequent penalities.

-**• Having Rights:** Author, the author's family after his death, sponsors.
+**• Having Rights:** Author, author's family after his death, sponsors.